-In conclusion, we approve PEU's petition.
-Our approval is given on the condition that the final terms are not substantially different from those proposed in PEU's filing.
+Our approval is given on the condition that the final terms not be substantially different from those proposed in PEU's filing.
 If such terms vary significantly, we will require PEU to seek additional Commission approval.
-We also condition our approval of these loans on Nashua's approval of the financing.
-To satisfy this condition, PEU must provide proof of Nashua's approval to the Commission before closing on financing.
-We issue this order on a nisi basis to ensure that all interested persons receive notice of our determination and have the opportunity to request a hearing.
+We will require PEU to file a summary of its debt issuance costs with the Commission at the time that they are known and final.
+We will issue this order on a nisi basis to ensure that all interested parties receive notice of our determination and have the opportunity to request a hearing.

-ORDERED NISI, that subject to the effective date below, authority to undertake the proposed financing, under the terms and conditions contained in PEU's petition and for the purposes as outlined herein, is hereby APPROVED; and it is
+ORDERED NISI, that subject to the effective date below, the request to undertake the proposed financing, under the terms and conditions contained in PEU's petition and for the purposes as outlined herein, is hereby APPROVED; and it is